souravdaspartha/souravdaspartha.github.io/_pages/maps.md

 ## Trip Desire Lines, Gazipur City Corporation

 Gravity model desire lines by trip purpose and forecast year, from the four-step travel demand model built for the Comprehensive Transport Masterplan.
 Select a purpose and a year to compare.
+Click any map to open it full size.

 <div style="margin: 18px 0 10px;">
   <div style="font-size: 13px; font-weight: 600; margin-bottom: 6px;">Trip purpose</div>